TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-cell-map.md

 # Serializing Snapshots

 A production implementation needs to think carefully about serialization formats.
 The format needs to support versioning, backwards compatibility, and the ability to evolve over time.
-The serialization process should try to minimize the size of data stored while balancing the amount of time needed.
+The serialization process should try to minimize the size of data stored while balancing the amount of compute needed.

 A tracer bullet doesn't need any of that.
 Implementations should be simple and easy to debug.
 The format we use should be easy to inspect.
 We're using a JavaScript stack, so JSON is the obvious choice.